TZstatsADS/Fall2018-Proj1-GJ996/README.md

 Term: Fall 2018

-+ Projec title: Data Speaks Happiness
++ Project title: Data Speaks Happiness
 + This project is conducted by [Ghada Jerfel]

 + Project summary: [a short summary] This project analyses HappyDB data in order to not only determine different categories of happy moments but also understand what defines happiness for the individuals in this crowd-sourced data.
 This work explores the relativity of "happiness" from one person to another based on factors of age, gender, marital status and parenthood status. another